Head Start (program): Eligibility

 Eligibility is largely income-based, although each local program includes other eligibility criteria, such as disabilities and services needed by other family members.
 Families must earn less than 100% of the federal poverty level.
+Programs may accept up to 10% of the total children over poverty given the program has unfilled spots and the over poverty is less than 130%.

-The federal poverty line measure is absolute and does not change from year to year, except to account for inflation.
+The federal poverty line measure is not absolute, and it changes yearly to account for inflation.
 Families may also qualify under a categorical eligibility category—receipt of Temporary Assistance to Needy Families (TANF) funds, Supplemental Nutrition Assistance Program (SNAP), Supplemental Security funds, or Homeless, as per the McKinney-Vento Act.
 Up to 10% of any funded program's enrollment can be from higher income families or families experiencing emergency situations.
 All programs are required to provide services to children with disabilities, who must comprise 10% of their total enrollment.
 Per the Head Start Act (2007), programs may elect to serve families whose income is between 100-130% under certain circumstances.
 Programs must also complete additional reporting requirements if this is appropriate for their community.

-Military families stationed abroad, in Europe, the Pacific, and Cuba, can apply for Sure Start.
+Military families stationed abroad can apply for Sure Start.
 Sure Start is the military version of Head Start and is overseen by the Department of Defense Education Activity.
 There are four priority tiers for Sure Start, and like Head Start, not all eligible families are guaranteed a spot.
 The tiers are based on the sponsor's rank and are, in order, E1-E4, E5, E6-E7, and E8-E9.

 Budget and funding

 The 2011 federal budget for Head Start was $8.1 billion.
 85% was to be devoted to direct services and no more than 15% on administration, serving approximately one million students.
+The budget was $12 billion in 2023.

 Local grantees must provide a 20% cash/in-kind match.
 Each local grantee is required to obtain an annual financial audit, if it receives more than $500,000 in federal support.

 Grants are awarded by the Administration for Children and Families (ACF) Regional Offices and the American Indian – Alaska Native and Migrant and Seasonal Program Branches directly to local public agencies, private organizations, Indian tribes and school systems.

 The individual Head Start classrooms/centers "repay" the grant through a program known as InKind.
 The Inkind program is a way to get their parents and their students working together on out of class studies.